Cragady/double-money-game/README.md

 You are given a chance to double your money.
 There is a minimum amount and maximum amount for the percentage.
 The percentage is decreased slowly each time the button is pushed, but never going below the minimum.
 If you purchase percentage points, or wait for percentage points, any excess money spent is not returned as change.
 Failure to double will set the money pool back to minimum.

+Initial "Get Money" button does not have any money, but the "Add Set Amount" button has a 100% chance to add money on first click, then appropriate percentages for subsequent clicks.

 This gives us several purchasable upgrades right off the bat:

 * Percentage Points passive earning